iaconogi/bigSCale2/Readme.md

 ```{r}
 out=iCells(file.dir = "ica_cord_blood.mtx.tar.gz",target.cells = 8000,sample.conditions = IDs)
 ```
 out is a list containing all the necessary information, including the new expression counts and the mapping indeces of each iCell to the original cells.
 See the help of the function for more information.
+Gene names are not used for the iCell creation and can be recovered from the original file with `rhdf5::h5read(file = "ica_cord_blood_h5.h5",name = "GRCh38/gene_names")`.
 Below, a plot showing how the iCells, having an increased quality, improve the quality of result, as for example the segregation in the TSNE plot.

 ![](figures/10xUGM.png)